Emma Gannon is an author and broadcaster based in London.

 She featured in BBC’s No Small Talk series, a new kind of talk-show aimed at young women alongside Cherry Healey, filmed in 360.
 She’s a regular digital lecturer at the Conde Nast College and has run workshops on building your own brand at places such as Cheltenham Festival, Shoreditch House and Google.

 She is currently working with the Princes Trust, most recently the Get Hired initiative which helps young people get jobs, training and education, and Media Trust charity which helps young people develop their voices in the media.
+She is also a judge for the Cosmopolitan Influencer Awards and D&AD New Blood Awards this year (2018).

 To drop me a personal email: email@example.com